Apple Pay Not Working on iPhone? Here’s How to Fix It

 6. Now, sign back in using the same Apple ID email address and password.

-After signing in, open the Wallet app and confirm your cards are still available.
+Check Wallet to confirm your cards are still available.

 Reset Network Settings